arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 ## Starter data-directory

-The Starters use a single directory with a well known structure to store all data for its own configuration & logs, as well as the configuration, data & logs of all servers it starts.
+The Starter uses a single directory with a well known structure to store all data for its own configuration & logs, as well as the configuration, data & logs of all servers it starts.